-The “See Something, Say Something” School Safety Presentation is a collaboration between Metro Vancouver Crime Stoppers, the Vancouver School Board, School District 43 (Coquitlam) and the Police.
+The “See Something, Say Something” School Safety Presentation is a collaboration between Metro Vancouver Crime Stoppers, the Vancouver School Board, Surrey School Board, School District 43 (Coquitlam) and the Police.
 The initiative, constructed on the “youth mentoring youth” philosophy, is designed to empower students with a safe and anonymous method to report what they know about suspected criminal or bullying behaviour.
-University or college students are training to present and educate school aged students on their role in reporting to ensure that their friends, family and community remain safe.
+University or college students are trained to present and educate school aged students on how they can keep their friends, family and community safe.

 First Nations Program

 First Nations Crime Stoppers Program,” Building a Healthy and Safe Community" and is intended to strengthen inter-agency collaboration and information-sharing to address existing crime issues and health and safety issues within the First Nations Communities.
-It increases the capacity to build healthy and safe communities and to reduce any unreported existing crime problems in the FNCs.
+It increases the capacity to build healthy and safe communities and to reduce any unreported existing crime problems within First Nations’ communities.

 Often community members have information that would be of assistance to building healthier and safer communities but are reluctant to come forward for fear of revealing their identity; Crime Stoppers provides them with the opportunity to leave this information anonymously.